asherman-ca/react-refresh/notes.md

 Redux-Thunk:
 -A piece of middleware that allows us to fire functions

+Hooks:
+a solution to the bloat and confusion of class components with lifecycle methods. instead uses function components

 Deployment:
 initial FE deploy command: heroku create react-refresh --buildpack https://github.com/mars/create-react-app-buildpack.git -using buildpack means we dont need to run npm build ourselves - yay create react app!